Elisassa/Order-Fulfillment-System/README.md

     // Method to check if a specific item in the order is filled bool isItemFilled(const std::string& itemName) const;
 };

-Line Management
+## Line Management
 The LineManager class coordinates the movement of orders through the assembly line's workstations.
 It ensures that orders are processed efficiently and manages the order flow between stations.

-// Example code demonstrating LineManager class

 class LineManager {
 public: